Table of Contents

 How does fractional art work?

 As it sounds, investors can purchase a percentage of a given work of art, typically via a platform that specializes in fractional art investing.
-Buying fractional shares may be inexpensive, but there can be fees and investment minimums to consider as well.
+Buying fractional shares may be inexpensive, but there can be fees, investment minimums, and holding periods of several years to consider as well.
+If the work is eventually sold for a gain, the profits would be shared proportionally with investors, minus fees.

 Photo credit: iStock/South_agency